-“Take the most rigorous, technical courses you can in order to differentiate yourself from the rest of the workforce, particularly in this difficult economic environment.”
+“Take the most rigorous, challenging courses that you can in order to differentiate yourself.”

 Home: San Antonio, Texas

-Profession: Director, Center for Community and Business Research – UT San Antonio; Research Director, Institute for Economic Development – UT San Antonio
+Profession: Research Director, UT San Antonio Institute for Economic Development

 The Value of My Degree

 By fostering an interdisciplinary approach to economic and social research - a direction in which more research opportunities are headed in the future.

 EPPS Great faculty in a leading edge research-intensive institution.